NiklasElsaesser/FaceBias/README.md

 - 62 Pictures of Jan
 - 66 Pictures of Niklas

-in which they look neutral (neutral facial expressions).
+in which they shownneutral facial expressions.

 <figure align="middle" alt="hfe">
   <img src="Faces/20231015_220611.jpg" width="60" />